pagkly/Zed/Investopedia3/Debtor-in-Possession (DIP) Financing.md

 ### Seniority

-Once a company enters into Chapter 11 bankruptcy and finds a willing lender, it must obtain approval from [bankruptcy court](https://www.investopedia.com/terms/b/bankruptcy-court.asp).
+Once a company enters into Chapter 11 bankruptcy and finds a willing lender, it must obtain approval from [[bankruptcy court]](https://www.investopedia.com/terms/b/bankruptcy-court.asp).
 Providing a loan under bankruptcy law provides a lender with much-needed comfort in providing financing to a company in financial distress.
 DIP financing lenders are given first priority on assets in case of the company's liquidation, an authorized budget, a market or premium interest rate, and any additional comfort measures that the court or lender believes warrants inclusion.
 Current lenders usually have to agree to the terms, particularly in taking a back seat to a lien on assets.

 ### Authorized Budget